How Faith is Strengthened

 He was held there as a prisoner supposedly under protective custody and he was never released and never without charges brought against him.
 When he realized that this was not going to change, he appealed to Caesar.
 The Roman governor said, "You have appealed to Caesar, to Caesar you will go," but he's going as the prisoner.
 He was put in the charge of a Roman Centurion.
 His name is Julian.
 We like Julian, now the story, and he's going to take part, he's responsible to get him to Rome.
 They book passage on a ship sailing out of Caesarea and they stop at various ports along the way.

 When we catch up to him in Acts chapter 27, they had come to a place called Fair havens and it's not suitable for winter.
-If you remember back in those days of sailing ships, they oftentimes would not sail in the winter.
+If you remember back in those days of sailing ships, they oftentimes will not sail in the winter.
 They would find a port and just stay the winter there waiting for the weather to get better because it's dangerous out in the Mediterranean in a sailing ship in the winter.
 They however say, "It's not safe," and so they want to launch out to find a safer Harbor.
 Paul warns them, don't do it.
 He has sensed in the spirit that this is a dangerous thing, don't do it.

 The Roman centurion, who's actually in charge believes that the captain and the pilot and so he says, "No, we're going."
 That's where we pick him up in the story.
 Chapter 27, which start in verse 12, because the Harbor was not suitable for wintering, the majority reached the decision to put out the sea from there.
-If somehow they could reach Phoenix, which is a Harbor of Crete facing southwest and Northwest, spend the winter there.
+If somehow, they could reach Phoenix, which is a Harbor of Crete facing southwest and Northwest, spend the winter there.
 When the moderate South wind came up and supposing they had gained their purpose, they weighed anchor and began sailing along Crete.

 This is an Island there close in shore, but before very long, they're rushed down from the land.
 The violet wind called the Euraquilo.
 We would call it a Nor'easter, a violent winter storm coming from the North East.
 When the ship was caught in it and could not face the wind, we gave way to it and we let ourselves be driven along, running under the shelter of a small Island called Clouder, we were scarcely able to get the ship's boat under control.
 This is the boat that they would be towing at this point behind them like a lifeboat.
 After they had hoisted it up, they started using supporting cables in under-girding the ship.

-Now, this is literally running a ropes under the ship to keep it together.
+Now, this is literally running ropes under the ship to keep it together.
 This is telling you what's happening.
 They use supporting cables to under-gird the ship fearing then that they might run the ground in the showers of sear dusts.
 Now, they're running straight west and they're concerned that they might end up in the Northern part of Libya today in Africa running a ground there.
 They let down a sea anchor and so, they let themselves be driven along.
 The next day as we were violently storm tossed, they began to jettison the cargo.
 This is getting desperate.

 On the third day, they threw over the ship's tackle overboard with their own hands.
 Now, this is getting very desperate and since neither sun nor stars appeared for many days and no small storm was assailing us, from then, our hope of our being saved was gradually abandoned.
 Let me restate that.
 All hope was lost.
 When they had gone a long time without food, Paul stood up in their midst and he said, "Men, you have to have followed my advice.
 You have to have followed my advice and not have set sail from Crete and incurred this damage and loss, and yet now I urge you to keep up your courage, for there shall be no loss of life among you, but only of the ship.